ronzi-2002/Generating-Behavioral-Programs-Using-Large-Language-Models/README.md

  For using our system, run the UseSystem.py file in the main directory.
  The system supports:
-1. Generating code from natural language instructions**
+1. Generating code from natural language instructions
-   1. Generating BP code from a requirements document
+   1. Generating BP code from a requirements document (Please look at the examples in [RequirementDocs](#bp_code_generation/RequirementsDocs))
-   2. Generating UI code from a requirements document(+and bp code)
+   2. Generating UI code from a requirements document(+and bp code)**
+   3. Setting your API key for the OpenAI API(You can also set the API key manually in .env file)
 2. Running the generated code
    1. Running the code in the backend
    2. Running a default frontend(Generated on the fly) for the code together with the backend
    3. Running a specific frontend for the code together with the backend

 **Not supported yet
- Markup : 1.
-A numbered list
-              1. A nested numbered list
-              2. Which is numbered
-          2. Which is numbered

 *In the Src Folder